 Projects

-Below we present the projects that we are currently working on in our group.
+Below are some projects that we are currently working on in our group.

 Mechanical Metamaterials